Only Social Work applicants need to pay for their DBS. It costs £46 and can be purchased on our online store.

 We offer the opportunity for all undergraduate Home/EU students to undertake a work placement, internship or work experience while studying a full-time course starting in September 2021.

 Why Occupational Therapy at LSBU?

-- No. 1 in London for student satisfaction and graduate prospects in Occupational Therapy (Complete University Guide 2019).
+- Ranked 1st amongst London competitors for Student Satisfaction and Overall Score in Occupational Therapy (Complete University Guide 2021).

 - Professional accreditation: we’re accredited by the Royal College of Occupational Therapists.

 - Ranked 1st for feedback satisfaction in Health Professions amongst London Modern Competitors (Guardian League Table 2021).

 - Professional links: this course can enable you to become a registered occupational therapist, approved by the Health and Care Professions Council.